Productive Partnerships: Tools and Strategies for Intentional Conversations

 As an instructional leader, I wanted to cultivate rich, intentional conversations after classroom observations.
 Additionally, I wanted some continuity from one classroom visit to the next.
 I remember feeling blessed when observation forms were placed in my box for signature with no conversation required.
 Now, I understand how much I could have benefitted from those conversations.
 Every educator deserves the opportunity for collegial relationships that offer a chance to grow professionally.
 Utilizing tools for reflection and feedback can offer direction to these professional partnerships.

-What might some of these tools look like for elementary math instruction?
+What might some of these tools look like for elementary math teacher training for instruction improvement?
 I suggest the following suite:

 - a self-evaluation tool for teachers to use for instruction

 - a list of conversation starters that instructional leaders can pair with the tool above